aminrasouli/simple-admin-bootstrap-template/README.md

 Simple Admin Bootstrap Template
 ---------
-A rtl bootstrap admin boilerplate for small project
+An RTL bootstrap admin boilerplate for a small project